Prices from £19.95

 - headaches – after taking felodipine for around a week the headaches should wear off.
 However, if they don’t or you feel they are getting worse speak to your GP.
 In the meantime, you can consult a pharmacist who will be happy to recommend a painkiller to help relieve the painful symptoms associated with headaches

 - flushes – try to cool yourself down by opening a window or using a fan.
 You could try sipping ice cold drinks or spraying your face with cold water.
 If the symptoms persist you should speak to your GP

 - dizziness – dizzy spells can be uncomfortable.
 If you begin to feel dizzy you should stop what you are doing and try to sit or lie down until you feel better

 In case of an emergency – if it is an emergency for example if you or someone you know is suffering from chest pain or collapses the first thing you should do is call 999 and ask for an ambulance.

-Medication such as Felodipine is only designed to control blood pressure.
-But high blood pressure can be associated with other lifestyle factors, for example weight issues, alcohol/smoking habits or a lack of exercise.
+Medication such as felodipine is only designed to control blood pressure.
+High blood pressure can be associated with other lifestyle factors, for example weight issues, alcohol/smoking habits or a lack of exercise.
 Therefore, for long term health benefits, you should consider making other lifestyle changes.

-- Or start a fitness group with some friends
+- starting a fitness group with some friends

-- Try the NHS Stop Smoking Service who can give you advice on how to quit
+- trying the NHS Stop Smoking Service who can give you advice on how to quit